ColdBox/ColdBox-Hero-To-SuperHero/steps/step-8.md

 Regenerate the swagger doc and we have our internal routing removed!
 Voila!

-### PostMan / Insomnia Automation
+### PostMan / Insomnia / RestFox Automation

 Let's do one more mystical trick.
-Copy the swagger json and open Postman or Insomnia.
+Copy the swagger json or URL into our tools.
 Look for the import and import our cbwagger.

 WOW!
 We know have imported all of our API into Postman / Insomnia for testing and even more sweet documentation!

+### Debugger

+We kinda forgot about our CBDebugger, why don't we open it and check it out: http://127.0.0.1:42518/cbdebugger.
+Let's leave it open to the side if we want now.